CLSherrod/clsherrod.github.io/_posts/2014-03-04-forgiveness.md

 date: 2014-03-04
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - forgiveness
-permalink: "/forgiveness/"
+permalink: /forgiveness/
 ---
 In business, heck in life, there are a lot of egos.
 My extended family think parts of the family are idiots and vice versa.